voltdatalab/passaralhos/about.md

 #### ABOUT THIS PROJECT

 We tracks layoffs of journalists within media companies in Brazil.
-The project compile data from publications that report on the media, by close readership of niche bulletins and from alerts we receive about specific search terms.
+The project compiles data from publications that report on the media, by close readership of niche bulletins and from alerts we receive about specific search terms.

+It is a landmark independent data project in Brazil and a national reference regarding journalists layoffs, being source to dozens of news and academic reports all over the country (find some of those [here](links.html), most are in Portuguese.)

 **{{ site.jornalistas }} journalists were fired from newsrooms in Brazil since 2012.**